 Today’s Topic: Four Causes of Mental Walls While Performing

 Hello everyone.
-I’m Rebecca Smith, the founder and director of Complete Performance Coaching.
+I’m Rebecca Smith, the founder and director of Complete Performance Coaching, here to talk about four causes of mental walls while performing.
 Every week I go live and answer a question from either a member or somebody on my email list who will send me a question.

 Our swimmer says,

 Q: One problem I have is a constant mental wall I hit.
 As soon as the set becomes difficult, I just stop at the wall and wait and it drives me crazy because I constantly hear the saying, ‘You need to be a little uncomfortable to become comfortable.’
 I want to get past this mental block so I’m able to improve and endurance during hard sets.
 Any advice?

 A: What Causes Mental Walls